 It’s cool.
 Ira is a great man.
 I love that guy.
-He’s one of my good friends and Ira and I live in Los Angeles.
-Any time there is a job for me to do that I can’t do, I get Ira in it.
+He’s one of my good friends, and Ira and I live in Los Angeles.
+Whenever there is a job for me to do that I can’t do, I get Ira in it.
 It’s funny.
-Because right now he’s in a band.
-Right now he owns a band I guess, called Westfield Massacre
+Because right now, he’s in a band.
+Right now, he owns a band, I guess, called Westfield Massacre.

 Yeah, yeah.
 He’s not in the band anymore.
 Tommy is out.
 So it’s just Ira right now.

-You used Ira as a replacement member, but he also sometimes needs replacement members to fill his spot in Lizzy Borden.
+You used Ira as a replacement member, but he sometimes needs replacement members to fill his Lizzy Borden spot.
 Did Lizzy ever ask you to fill in for Ira?

 I talked to Lizzy Borden a few years ago.
 It never worked out.
-Ira just staid in.
+Ira was just stand-in.
 But I did talk to them a few days ago.

 I think he’s kind of back in the band now.

-For what I understand Lizzy Borden is doing…
+From what I understand, Lizzy Borden is doing…

 A new album now.